python/devguide/garbage_collector.rst

 most objects have a very short lifespan and can thus be collected shortly after their creation.
 This has proven to be very close to the reality of many Python programs as many temporary objects are created and destroyed very fast.
-The older an object is the less likely is to become unreachable.
+The older an object is the less likely it is to become unreachable.

 To take advantage of this fact, all container objects are segregated across three spaces/generations.
 Every new